 Walking speed/time on the trail is a big factor in the time taken.
 The faster you walk to more stress you put on your body, the bigger risk of injury.
 If you are planning on doing a long distance hike, then you need to know your average walking speed over a variety of terrain.

-For my upcoming Bibbulmun Track hike I have spent the last two years working out exactly what my physical limits are and providing there are no unforeseen circumstance then I will complete my Bibbulmun Track walk in 35 days (Walking days).
-This is walking at an average of 3.7km/hour for just over 8 hours/day at around 30km/day.
+For my Bibbulmun Track hike I have spent two years working out exactly what my physical limits are and providing there are no unforeseen circumstance I aimed to the Bibbulmun Track walk in 36 days (Walking days and rest days).
+I ended up completing the trip in 35days.
+This is walking at an average of 3.7km/hour for just over 8 hours/day at around 32km/day.
 For me that is a very comfortable speed and I usually walk at a faster rate than that on a typical long hike.
-These figures have been taken from my GPS and are also based on times for a large number ofhiks over varying terrain.
+These figures have been taken from my GPS and are also based on times for a large number of hikes over varying terrain.

 You also need to know how far you are capable of walking in a day with a fully loaded pack, not just for one day but for multiple days.
 Factor is rest/injury days.
 No matter how fit you are things go wrong or don’t go to plan.
 I have allowed an additional seven days as a buffer just in case for rest and injury and have a further two days up my sleeve as a just in case on top of that.